Guitar Rock Improvisation Thoughts, Tricks, Concepts and Techniques, 11th Episode.

 This technique is a great tool to build a solo.

-You can build intensity towards the end of solo, from single string lines to big, rhythmic chordal climaxes.
+You can build intensity towards the end of the solo, from single string lines to big, rhythmic chordal climaxes.

 A couple of examples showcasing the use of chords in a solo: